JohnVonNeumann/aws_dev_cert_prep/README.md

 * If you wish to block IP addresses, you cannot do it using SecGroups, you do it with Network Access Control Lists.

+## Volumes VS Snapshots

+* When first building an instance and you get to the select EBS or Volume, some choices won't be available.
+After this, if you decide to add a volume, they will become available.
+These are the non-root volumes.

+* Cannot attach volumes from outside the availablity zone of your instance.
+> IE: If you're instance is in Chicago1A you can't attach a volume from Chicago1B.

+* There is a long process with a few steps involved in creating a new volume to add onto an AWS instance.
+You must provision it from AWS.
+Attach it to an instance.
+Then SSH into the instance.
+From here, run lsblk to find the thing. cd into the / root dir. mkdir whatever you want to call it, myfileserver is a good example.
+Then from the / root dir. run mkfs -t ext4 /dev/xvdf or the fileextension of the volume.

+* umount to unmount, then unassociate it from AWS.
+You can then make a snapshot of the volume, which will hold all the data on the volume.
+Which you can spin up whenever you need.

+* Volumes exist on EBS.
+They are virtual hard disks.

+* Snapshots exist on S3.

+* Snapshots are point in time copies of Volumes.

+* Snapshots are incremental.
+Only records changes.